Introduction

 Depending on the CSP, it may support a number of different snapshotting, cloning and restoring operations by taking advantage of StorageClass parameter overloading.
 Please see the respective CSP for additional functionality.

 Refer to the official table of feature gates in the Kubernetes docs to find availability of beta and alpha features.
 HPE provide limited support on non-GA CSI features.
 Please file any issues, questions or feature requests here.
 You may also join our Slack community to chat with HPE folks close to this project.
-We hang out in #NimbleStorage, #3par-primera and #Kubernetes, sign up at slack.hpedev.io and login at hpedev.slack.com.
+We hang out in #Alletra, #NimbleStorage, #3par-primera and #Kubernetes, sign up at slack.hpedev.io and login at hpedev.slack.com.

 Tip